+We had already bought our tickets and parking pass online, so we drove right in.
+It wasn’t until AFTER we got into the park that the announcement was made that due to wind, pretty well every ride that any roller coaster fan would want to ride was closed, but that we were free to enjoy the rest of the park OR just go home–it didn’t matter because they already had our money and weren’t planning on letting it go.
 We got in line for the ‘Terminator: Salvation’ ride, which wasn’t actually a new ride–they’d rebranded a coaster that was already there.
 Within five minutes of getting in line for this ride, an announcement was made that the ride was experiencing technical difficulties but that they’d get around to working on it ‘as soon as they could’.
 We decided to wait instead of getting out of line–twenty minutes later, they started up the ride again.
 During that twenty minutes, we were bombarded with commercials from the TV displays in line because unfortunately THOSE never stop working.
 J and I also got to see the girl in front of us in line carefully popping pimples on her boyfriend’s face.
 Romance is dead.

 After approximately two hours in line, we were ushered into a room where they played a seriously lame video about machines coming for the human stronghold that was Six Flags.
 By this point, I am seriously sick of waiting and did not have even a second of patience to do anything other than mock the video.
 We were then herded into another room with terminator torsos while the video screamed at us to GO GO GO GO THE MACHINES ARE AFTER US.